Rowmotion on $m$-Tamari and BiCambrian Lattices

 \subsection{Lattice Paths}

 For us, a \dfn{lattice path} is a finite path in the plane that starts at the origin and uses unit north steps and unit east steps.
 We denote north and east steps by $\text{N}$ and $\text{E}$, respectively, thereby identifying a lattice path with a finite word over the alphabet $\{\text{N},\text{E}\}$.
 We use exponents to denote concatenation of a word with itself; for instance, $(\text{NE}^3)^2=\text{NEEENEEE}$.
 Given a lattice path $\nu$, let $\Tam(\nu)$ be the set of lattice paths lying weakly above $\nu$ that have the same endpoints as $\nu$.
-For example, if $\nu=\text{ENNEEEENNE}$ is the lattice path shown in black in Figure~\ref{FigMeet2}, then the path $\mu=\text{NENENEEENE}$ shown in red is in $\Tam(\nu)$.
+For example, if $\nu=\text{ENNEEEENNE}$ is the lattice path shown in black in \cref{FigMeet2}, then the path $\mu=\text{NENENEEENE}$ shown in red is in $\Tam(\nu)$.

 Suppose $\mu\in\Tam(\nu)$.
-Given a lattice point $p$ on $\mu$, define the \dfn{horizontal distance} of $p$ to be the maximum number of east steps that can be taken, starting at $p$, before crossing $\nu$; we illustrate this definition in Figure~\ref{FigMeet2}.
+Given a lattice point $p$ on $\mu$, define the \dfn{horizontal distance} of $p$ to be the maximum number of east steps that can be taken, starting at $p$, before crossing $\nu$; we illustrate this definition in \cref{FigMeet2}.
 Now suppose $p$ is a lattice point on $\mu$ that is preceded by an east step and followed by a north step in $\mu$.
 Let $p'$ be the first lattice point on $\mu$ that appears after $p$ and has the same horizontal distance as $p$.
 If we let $D_{[p,p']}$ be the subpath of $\mu$ that starts at $p$ and ends at $p'$, then we can write $\mu=X\text{E}D_{[p,p']}Y$ for some lattice paths $X$ and $Y$.
 Let $\mu'=XD_{[p,p']}\text{E}Y$.
 Then $\mu'\in \Tam(\nu)$.